fullstackedorg/docs/privacy-policy.md

 ## Security about your personal data

-Since we cannot control all of the outgoing data from FullStacked Editor, FullStacked is committed to promote the protection of the Privacy of FullStacked Editor users.
+Since we cannot control all the outgoing data from the FullStacked Editor, FullStacked is committed to promote the protection of the Privacy of FullStacked Editor users.
 We also commit to address urgently and as quickly as possible any issues related to personal data.